rpmuller/ePubs/WesternPhilosophy.md

 true heart."

 "I love the Lord; likewise also every man with all my heart."
-These are to be compared with Matthew xxii, 37-39.
+These are to be compared with Matthew xxii, 37--39.
 There is a reprobation of all hatred in "The Testaments of the Twelve Patriarchs"; for instance:

 "Anger is blindness, and docs not suffer one to see the face of any man with truth."

-"Hatred, therefore, is evil; for it constantly matcth with lying."
+"Hatred, therefore, is evil; for it constantly mateth with lying."
 The author of this book, as might be expected, holds that not only the Jews, but all the gentiles, will be saved.

 Christians have learnt from the Gospels to think ill of Pharisees, yet the author of this book was a Pharisee, and he taught, as we have seen, those very ethical maxims which we think of as most distinctive of Christ's preaching.
 The explanation, however, is not difficult.
 In the first place, he must have been, even in his own day, an exceptional Pharisee; the more usual doctrine was, no doubt, that of the Book of Enoch.
 In the second place, we know that all movements tend to ossify; who could infer the principles of Jefferson from those of the Daughters of the American Revolution?
 In the third place, we know, as regards the Pharisees in particular, that their devotion to the Law, as the absolute and final truth, soon put an end to all fresh and living thought and feeling among them.
 As Dr. Charles says:

 "When Pharisaism, breaking with the ancient ideals of its party, committed itself to political interests and movements, and concurrently therewith surrendered itself more and more wholly to the study of the letter of the Law, it soon ceased to offer scope for the development of such a lofty system of ethics as the Testaments [of the Patriarchs] attest, and so the true successors of the early Hasids and their teaching quitted Judaism and found their natural home in the bosom of primitive Christianity."

-340

-THE RELIGIOUS DEVELOPMENT OF THE JEWS

 After a period of rule by the High Priests, Mark Antony made his friend Herod King of the Jews.
 Herod was a gay adventurer,